 - a.
-The State is divided into twenty-one Districts, each of which will hold District MPAs in Marching, Concert, and S&E performance.
-The District MPAs involving high schools must be completed no later than thirty days before the State MPA, except by special permission of the Executive Director - b.
-The times and places of the District MPAs shall be determined by the district membership with the approval of the FBA Executive Board and FSMA.
+The State is divided into twenty-one Districts, each of which will hold District MPA's in Marching, Concert, and S&E performance.
+The District MPA's involving high schools must be completed no later than thirty days before the State MPA, except by special permission of the Executive Director - b.
+The times and places of the District MPA's shall be determined by the district membership with the approval of the FBA Executive Board and FSMA.

 - c.
 The times and places of the State MPA will be determined by the FBA Executive Board with the approval of FSMA.
 This MPA is held in multiple regions, or any combination of regions (depending on MPA venues as determined by the Executive Director). - d.
-Schools shall perform at the MPAs in their own Districts or region of the State, except by permission of the Executive Director.
+Schools shall perform at the MPA's in their own Districts or region of the State, except by permission of the Executive Director.
 Permission will depend on extenuating circumstances based upon the following criteria: - 1) Unavoidable school calendar conflicts. - 2) Other educational reasons.
-(A band may qualify for this reason only once every fifth school year.) - 3) Availability of time at the site being proposed for attendance. - 4) New rule covered under III C. 7. b. page 13 - NOTE: See "Requests For Permission" section for procedures for application. - NOTE: Special permission is required to go out of Region for State S&E MPA. - e.
-Schools wishing to host an MPA should submit a written invitation to the District Chairperson for District, or to the President or Executive Director for State MPAs.
-Hosts and FBA MPA Officers shall complete and sign a "HOST SITE AGREEMENT" Form for each Music Performance Assessment, which outlines site requirements. - f.
-Security at MPA events: The FBA will be responsible for securing, and paying for when required, existing campus resource officers, hiring state or local law enforcement personnel, or for hiring licensed, bonded, and insured private security personnel to provide adequate security for each of its MPAs, in accordance with the guidelines of the governing body of the host site.
+(A band may qualify for this reason only once every fifth school year.) - 3) Availability of time at the site being proposed for attendance. - 4) New rule covered under III C. 7. b. page 13

+NOTE: See "Requests For Permission" section for procedures for application.

+NOTE: Special permission is required to go out of Region for State S&E MPA.